valueflows/valueflows/docs/introduction/resources.md

 So, for example, most listings of things offered for sale on an e-commerce site are specifications, which can be searched using classifications.
 The one in a box delivered to your door is a resource.

-Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN ISBN-13: 978-0060520854, is a specification.
+Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN-13: 978-0060520854, is a specification.
 Your library may have two copies that you can check out.
 Those are resources.

 #### The difference between a resource specification and a resource classification

-An economic resource or a flow can have only *resource specification*, defined by `resourceConformsTo`.
+An economic resource or a flow can have only one *resource specification* in ValueFlows.
 This defines the lowest level useful type or kind of the resource that is needed.
 It can be defined within the ValueFlows vocabulary as a ResourceSpecification, or can refer to a specification elsewhere using a uri.
 Note that often taxonomies and other references on the web can define very specific resource specifications at their leaf levels.

 An economic resource or a flow can have any number of *resource classifications*.
 They are used to filter, match, or group economic resources.
 Resource classifications can be part of a taxonomy.
 That means they can be defined very broadly and generally and maybe vaguely, or they can be defined very narrowly, but fit into broader classifications.